 The Purpose of Wudu

-"O you who believe, when you get up to observe the Salat, you shall wash your faces and your arms to the elbows, and wipe your heads and your feet to the ankles."
+"O you who believe, when you rise to observe the Salat, you shall wash your faces and your arms to the elbows, and wipe your heads and your feet to the ankles."
 5:6

 This is the ablution decreed in the Quran.
 It consists of four simple steps: